-Erica focuses on engaging leaders and policymakers to ensure that they understand the challenges facing our education systems, as well as the solutions to those challenges.
+Erica’s work includes engaging leaders and policymakers to ensure that they understand the challenges facing our education systems, as well as the solutions to those challenges.
 She also helps on-the-ground practitioners develop the skills to effectively engage in policy advocacy.

-Before joining JFF, Erica was a policy advisor at the U.S. Department of Education, where she focused on federal programs designed to make postsecondary education more accessible and more affordable.
+Before joining JFF, Erica was a policy advisor at the U.S. Department of Education, where she focused on federal programs designed to make postsecondary education more accessible and affordable.
 She also managed a workgroup dedicated to improving the student borrower experience.

 A past participant in the McConnell Foundation Scholars Program, which provides financial support to first-generation, low-income college students who want to bring positive change to their communities, Erica now helps choose new McConnell Scholars each year as a member of the program’s selection committee.

 Erica says she was drawn to JFF because the organization’s bipartisan approach and its strong relationships with policymakers, which strengthen its ability to influence policy.
 Additionally, she notes that JFF’s policy work is informed by practitioners on the ground who actually work in communities with students and workers.